September 23, 2014

 About the Authors:

 Barry Reeb is an electrical designer with more than 3 years of electrical design experience.
-With a focus on lighting design, he has spent 2 years doing fieldwork in commercial, residential and photovoltaic installations.
-He has focused heavily in electrical design using both AutoCAD and Revit software.
+With a focus on lighting design, he has spent 2 years doing fieldwork in commercial, residential, and photovoltaic installations.
+He has focused heavily on an electrical design using both AutoCAD and Revit software.

-Julia Heutel, LC, LEED AP BD+C, is a Lighting Designer with more than 5 years of architectural/specialty lighting design experience for healthcare, educational, retail, and hospitality industries.
-She serves as President for the local chapter of the Illuminating Engineering Society.
+Julia Heutel, LC, LEED AP BD+C, is a Lighting Designer with more than 5 years of architectural/specialty lighting design experience in the healthcare, educational, retail, and hospitality industries.
+She serves as President of the local chapter of the Illuminating Engineering Society.
 Julia has excellent lighting system understanding as well as communication and leadership skills.
 Her experience includes architectural luminaire selections, engineering of the lighting controls, and 3-D simulated modeling.